Xascrimson/aws_cognito_workshop/quickstart/content/docs/eight.md

 ---
 https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html

-Referencing back to our id token from previous section.
+Referencing back to our id token from the previous section.
 If you've successfully logged in you may notice something on the URL string.

-An example url: we see that it contains the following:
+An example URL: we see that it contains the following:
 1. "id_token"
 2. "access_token"